 Despite considerable experimental evidence supporting the notion that certain flavonoids have anti-carcinogenic activity, data from human population studies are still limited.
-Reviews on epidemiological studies134 135 conclude that, while there is only modest evidence that total flavonoid intake is inversely associated with cancer risk; the evidence is stronger for an association between the intake of quercetin and the risk for lung and colorectal cancers.
+Reviews on epidemiological studies137138 conclude that, while there is only modest evidence that total flavonoid intake is inversely associated with cancer risk, the evidence is stronger for an association between the intake of quercetin and the risk for lung and colorectal cancers.
 Recent studies are consistent with this assessment.
-A population-based, case-controlled study in California showed that intake of certain flavonoids including catechins; epicatechins, quercetin and kaempferol were inversely associated with lung cancer risk among tobacco smokers, but not among non-smokers.136 A large prospective, case-controlled study in Scotland found a 27% reduction in colorectal cancer risk in people with the highest quartile of flavonol intake when compared to those with the lowest intakes.
-The reduction in risk was 32% when comparing quercetin intakes.137 A series of multi-center, case-control studies conducted in Italy between 1991 and 2005 analyzing the relationship between intake of the six main classes of flavonoids (isoflavones, anthocyanins, flavan-3-ols, flavanones, flavones and flavonols) and the risk of different types of cancers further supports a protective effect for flavonols.
-Investigators found a reduced risk of developing ovarian cancer,138 breast cancer,139 oral and pharyngeal cancers,140 and colorectal cancer141 with higher intakes of selected flavonoids including flavonols.
-No association was found for prostate cancer risk.142 Investigators evaluating prospectively the association between intake of flavonoids and colorectal cancer in 71,976 women from the Nurse's Health Study and 35,425 men from the Health Professionals Follow-Up Study found no significant association with intakes of flavonols, including quercetin and kaempferol.143 The Multiethnic Cohort Study in Hawaii and California looked at the association between intake of three flavonols (quercetin, kaempferol and myricetin) and the incidence of pancreatic cancer among 183,518 participants.144 While intake of total flavonols was associated with a significantly lower cancer risk, kaempferol showed the greatest preventive effect.
-It is noteworthy that in a prospective study of fatal pancreatic cancer among 34,000 California Seventh-day Adventists, the higher levels of dried fruit consumption (raisins, dates and other) were associated with a highly significant protective effect on pancreatic cancer risk (< 1 times per month = 1.0; 1-2 times per month 0.47; \geq 3 times per week 0.35, trend p = 0.009).145 These data provide support for the limited but growing epidemiologic evidence that certain flavonoids are associated with a lower risk of cancer.
+A population-based, case-controlled study in California showed that intake of certain flavonoids including catechins; epicatechins, quercetin and kaempferol were inversely associated with lung cancer risk among tobacco smokers, but not among non-smokers.139 A large prospective, case-controlled study in Scotland found a 27% reduction in colorectal cancer risk in people with the highest quartile of flavonol intake when compared to those with the lowest intakes.
+The reduction in risk was 32% when comparing quercetin intakes.140 A series of multi-center, case-control studies conducted in Italy between 1991 and 2005 analyzing the relationship between intake of the six main classes of flavonoids (isoflavones, anthocyanins, flavan-3-ols, flavanones, flavones and flavonols) and the risk of different types of cancers further supports a protective effect for flavonols.
+Investigators found a reduced risk of developing ovarian cancer,141 breast cancer,142 oral and pharyngeal cancers,143 and colorectal cancer144 with higher intakes of selected flavonoids including flavonols.
+No association was found for prostate cancer risk.145 Investigators evaluating prospectively the i AOM-induced colon cancer in mice; DMBA-induced skin cancer in mice, in rats and in hamster buccal pouch; DMBA-induced breast cancer in rats; DEN-induced lung cancer in mice; 4-NQO-induced tongue carcinoma.

+association between intake of flavonoids and colorectal cancer in 71,976 women from the Nurse's Health Study and 35,425 men from the Health Professionals Follow-Up Study found no significant association with intakes of flavonols, including quercetin and kaempferol.146 The Multiethnic Cohort Study in Hawaii and California looked at the association between intake of three flavonols (quercetin, kaempferol and myricetin) and the incidence of pancreatic cancer among 183,518 participants.147 While intake of total flavonols was associated with a significantly lower cancer risk, kaempferol showed the greatest preventive effect.
+It is noteworthy that in a prospective study of fatal pancreatic cancer among 34,000 California Seventh-day Adventists, the higher levels of dried fruit consumption (raisins, dates and other) were associated with a highly significant protective effect on pancreatic cancer risk (< 1 times per month = 1.0; 1-2 times per month 0.47; \geq 3 times per week 0.35, trend p = 0.009).148 These data provide support for the limited but growing epidemiologic evidence that certain flavonoids are associated with a lower risk of cancer.
 Therefore, foods rich in flavonoids may be important determinants of cancer risk in the population.